ubilab-ws21/puzzle-5/README.md

 <img src="docs/Presentations/img/Holo3.png" width="80%" />

-### Charger box
+### Charging Station

-The charger box is a wooden box locked by a mechanical lock.
-Inside the box is the wireless charging platform, which is technically a NFC reader.
-A LCD/LED will act as an indicator to show the battery level when the reader detects the battery.
-There is also LED lightings inside the box to prompt players to close the box after recharge.
+The charging station is a wooden box locked by a mechanical lock.
+Inside the box is the wireless charging platform (charger), which is technically a NFC reader.
+A LCD will act as a battery level indicator to.
+There are also LED lightings inside the box.

 Current outlook of the box: